Semi-Slav Defense: 10.e5 variation (main line)

 Pushing the e-pawn is the classical approach by White, adopted in several high-level games, including World Championship match Kramnik–Anand in 2008.
-The black knight on f6 has no reasonable squares to go to, so Black must continue his aggression by 10.. .cxd4, attacking the white knight in return.
-Taking the knight on f6 would favor Black, so White responds 11.
-Nxb5 (the Blumenfeld variation), sacrificing his knight while still threatening Black's f6-knight.
+The black knight on f6 has no reasonable squares to go to, so Black must continue his aggression by 10...cxd4, attacking the white knight in return.
+Taking the knight on f6 would favor Black, so White responds 11.Nxb5 (the Blumenfeld Variation), sacrificing his knight while still threatening Black's f6-knight.
 Black now has three reasonable alternatives for how to proceed.
-The most popular and tested line continues 11... axb5 12. exf6 gxf6 13.
-0-0 Qb6 14.
-Qe2 with a very interesting position.
+The most popular and tested line continues 11...axb5 12.exf6 gxf6 13.0-0 Qb6 14.Qe2 with a very interesting position.
 Black is up a pawn and has a very straightforward plan: play ...Bb7, ...Bd6, ...Rb8 and aim for the white king.
 Practice has shown, however, that White is doing very well in these positions, but precision is certainly required from both sides.
-Alternatively, Black can play 11...
-Ng4 (the Rabinovich variation), where White might respond 12.Qa4, preventing the capture ...axb5 due to the pin on the a-file, as well as discouraging Black from capturing on e5 due to the discovered check on the black king.
+Alternatively, Black can play 11...Ng4 (the Rabinovich Variation), where White might respond 12.Qa4, preventing the capture ...axb5 due to the pin on the a-file, as well as discouraging Black from capturing on e5 due to the discovered check on the black king.
 Nevertheless, play might continue 12...Ngxe5 13.Nxe5 Nxe5 14.Nd6+ Ke7 15.Nxc8+ Rxc8 16.Bxa6 Ra8 and White is clearly better but certainly not yet winning.
-A third alternative is to play 11...
-Nxe5 (the Sozin variation), and after 12.
-Nxe5 axb5 13.
-Bxb5+ Bd7 14.
-Nxd7 Qa5+ 15.
-Bd2 Qxb5 16.
-Nxf8 Kxf8 White probably has a slight advantage, but the imbalance in pawn structures will guarantee an exciting game with opportunities for both sides.
+A third alternative is to play 11...Nxe5 (the Sozin Variation), and after 12.Nxe5 axb5 13.Bxb5+ Bd7 14.Nxd7 Qa5+ 15.Bd2 Qxb5 16.Nxf8 Kxf8 White probably has a slight advantage, but the imbalance in pawn structures will guarantee an exciting game with opportunities for both sides.

 10.d5 variation (transposition to Reynolds Attack)

-White has the option of playing 10. d5 as well.
-This often transposes to the Reynolds Attack (described in detail below) after, for example, 10... c4 11.
-Bc2 Qc7 12.
-0-0 Bb7, or another move order.
+White has the option of playing 10.d5 as well.
+This often transposes to the Reynolds Attack (described in detail below) after, for example, 10...c4 11.Bc2 Qc7 12.0-0 Bb7, or another move order.

 Modern/Improved Meran: 8...Bb7

 According to some sources, the move was first played in 1923.
-The strategic idea behind this move is to develop the light-squared bishop and possibly play b5-b4 and c6-c5 without wasting time on a7-a6.
-The move 8...
-Bb7 was long considered virtually unplayable due to the line 9. e4 b4 10.
-Na4 c5 11. e5 Nd5 12.
-Nxc5 Nxc5 13. dxc5 Bxc5 14.
-Bb5+ and the black king will be stuck in the center.
-However, it was later found, in particular through the work of Danish grandmaster Bent Larsen in late 1960s and early 1970s, that after 14...
-Ke7 Black is completely fine and might be even better, with a very strong knight on d5 and strong bishops aiming at the White kingside.
+The strategic idea behind this move is to develop the light-squared bishop and possibly play b5–b4 and c6–c5 without wasting time on a7–a6.
+The move 8...Bb7 was long considered virtually unplayable due to the line 9.e4 b4 10.Na4 c5 11.e5 Nd5 12.Nxc5 Nxc5 13.dxc5 Bxc5 14.Bb5+ and the black king will be stuck in the center.
+However, it was later found, in particular through the work of Danish grandmaster Bent Larsen in the late 1960s and early 1970s, that after 14...Ke7 Black is completely fine and might be even better, with a very strong knight on d5 and strong bishops aiming at the White kingside.
 This forced White players to look for alternative approaches to Black's modern treatment of the Meran.